-Whether it’s your phone pinging, a colleague gossiping or the radio blasting in the background, distractions in the workplace can greatly affect your efficiency and motivation levels.
+Whether it’s your phone pinging, a colleague gossiping or the radio blasting in the background, workplace distractions can greatly affect your efficiency and motivation levels.
 Try to avoid these interruptions as much as possible – you could turn your phone off and use noise-cancelling headphones (if your work permits it) to keep yourself as focused as possible.

-Cyril Northcote Parkinson once wrote: ‘If you wait until the last minute, it only takes a minute to do’.
-Let’s face it: we’ve all been in the same situation where we’ve procrastinated so much that we end up completing a one-week project in three months.
+Cyril Northcote Parkinson once wrote: “If you wait until the last minute, it only takes a minute to do.”
+Let’s face it: we’ve all been in the same situation where we’ve procrastinated so much that we end up completing a one-week project in one month.
 As such, it’s a good idea to set yourself shorter deadlines and you’ll see your efficiency soaring through the roof.

 Being comfortable at work is key when it comes to being efficient.
 If you’re wearing a pair of jeans that are just a bit too tight, your mind will be on how much they are digging in, rather than the work at hand.
 Likewise, if you sit on an uncomfortable chair, you’ll spend over an hour a day fidgeting trying to relieve yourself of the pain.

-Creating a list using project management tools like Trello can help you stay organised and will show you your progress as you tick off tasks throughout the day.
+Using project management tools, like Trello, can help you stay organized and will show you your progress as you tick off tasks throughout the day.
 You can also set yourself deadlines on your personal board to ensure you reach your goals.

-Poor communication can cost time and money, so be sure to communicate clearly and concisely when you are discussing anything in the workplace.
-Consider who you will be speaking to and what their preferred method of communication is.
+Communication is key – especially when it comes to the workplace.
+Poor communication can cost time and money, especially when you and a teammate are on completely different pages.
+So, be sure to communicate clearly and concisely when you are discussing anything in the workplace.

 By reflecting on your work processes, you can figure out what you’re doing that’s efficient and where you’re going wrong.
 You can then think about ways to improve your methods and be more effective.